2020 Supercars Championship: Format changes

-Technical regulations
+Technical changes

 The number of engines that a team was allowed to use has been reduced to three, compared with four in 2019 in a bid to reduce costs.
 The piston ring and rocker ratios became control components and engines must complete 4000 km before being rebuilt.
 Breaking the engine seal before reaching the mileage limit will result in a ten-place grid penalty, similar to Formula One's system of grid penalties for changing engine components.
 However, engine changes can be made with the approval of Supercars provided that teams present a clear reason for doing so.

 A control shock absorber manufactured by Supashock was introduced in a bid to reducing costs.
 All cars had a reduction of downforce of up to twelve percent, in a bid to improve racing and encourage overtakes.
-The rear wing angle was be reduced from 18 degrees to 13 degrees, and has gurney flaps of 13 millimetres and 10 millimetres on the wing plane and bootlid respectively.
+The rear wing angle was reduced from 18 degrees to 13 degrees, and has gurney flaps of 13 millimetres and 10 millimetres on the wing plane and bootlid respectively.
 The Mustang's rear wing has also moved forward by 90 millimetres and lowered by 50 millimetres.

 LED panels were to be fitted in the windows of all cars.
 To accommodate this, the car number on the front windscreen moved from the top-right to top-left corner.
 Originally scheduled to be introduced from the start of the season, due to production delays its introduction was postponed until 2021.